b-insh/Get-Ripe/README.md

 So now I had a way to give my mouse 3D access, but I needed to have it be able to grab objects and drop them elsewhere in the scene.

 I placed all the objects I wanted to be able to move into an array.
-In my `mousedown` callback, I fed the objects to the raycaster and had it check to see if it's ray had intersected with any of them after passing through the plane.
-I then made the first element of that result my 'selection'.
+In my `mousedown` callback, I fed the objects to the raycaster and had it check to see if its ray had intersected with any of them after passing through the plane.
+I then made the first element of that result, the closest one, my 'selection'.

 I created another document event listener on `mousemove` that found the mouse's location in relation to the plane again.
 I set the selected object's position to the intersection point of the ray and the mouse allowing the object to move as the mouse moves.